-Integral Care is the LMHA and LIDDA in Travis County and administers an annual budget of more than \$112,953,703 of local, state and federal funding from over 80 distinct funding sources at 46 owned/leased physical facilities during FY2020.
-Integral Care, legally known as "Austin-Travis County Mental Health and Mental Retardation Center", adopted the assumed name "Austin Travis County Integral Care" in order to reflect evolving attitudes and terminology, and to honor the dignity of people who seek its services.
-Its assumed name was changed to Integral Care in 2017.
+Integral Care is the LMHA and LIDDA in Travis County and administers an annual budget of more than \$112,953,703 of local, state and federal funding from over 80 distinct funding sources at 46 owned/leased physical facilities during FY2021.
+Integral Care, legally known as "Austin-Travis County Mental Health and Mental Retardation Center", adopted the assumed name Integral Care in order to reflect evolving attitudes and terminology, and to honor the dignity of people who seek its services in 2017.

-In 2019, Integral Care served more than 29,733 individuals and families, offering numerous services and programs year-round.
-Individuals receiving services at Integral Care are often in dire need of treatment and often have a single or combined diagnoses of intellectual developmental disabilities, persistent mental illnesses and/or substance use disorder.
+In FY2021 Integral Care served more than 24, 921 individuals and families, offering numerous services and programs year-round.
+Individuals receiving services at Integral Care are often in dire need of treatment and often have a single or combined diagnoses of intellectual/developmental disabilities, persistent mental illnesses and/or substance use disorder.
 Integral Care's programs are administered through the following areas: Adult Behavioral Health, Child and Family Services, Intellectual and Developmental Disabilities, Psychiatric Crisis and Jail Diversion.
-Integral Care was re-accredited by the Joint Commission in January 2018.
+Integral Care was re-accredited by the Joint Commission in April 2021.